-Hair should be neat, clean and not obscure the face.
-In certain instances, such as PE, science and DT hair may need to be tied up.
-It should not be extreme or unnatural.
+Hair should be neat, clean, natural in colour and not obscure the face.
+In certain instances, such as PE, science and DT hair may need to be tied up for safety reasons and staff will insist on this.
+It should not be extreme and/or unnatural.
 For those with pierced ears, one or at most two studs in each ear is acceptable.
 No other jewellery should be worn.
 Makeup or nail varnish is not permitted for pupils in years 7-11.
-Exceptions to all these rules for religious or other personal reasons, should be discussed with heads of house and agreed with them and the Deputy Head (Pastoral) in advance of any change.
+Exceptions to all these rules for religious or other personal reasons, should be discussed with heads of house and agreed with them and the deputy head (pastoral) in advance of any change.